greenelab/tribe-client/README.rst

 Under the hood, tribe-client has functions that:

-1) Get an access token (via the OAuth 2.0 protocol) that allows users to access and create resources in Tribe.
+1) Get an access token (via the `OAuth2 <http://oauth.net/2/>`_ protocol) that allows users to access and create resources in Tribe.

 2) Retrieves public and private collections (and their versions) and displays them on the client server using views and templates included in the package.

 3) Allows users to create new collections and versions remotely, from the client server